isomerpages/moe-sgs/Resources/announcements/_posts/2021-11-22-post-Serangoon Garden Secondary School E Open House.md

 layout: post
 description: ""
 ---
-# unable to migrate google slide
+# hyperlinks in the Google slide widget not updated to the corresponding links in the isomer template